Vyral/krissy-mireles/_posts/2019-10-02-the-4-best-things-about-buying-a-home-in-the-fall.md

 **1\.
 Less competition.** There may not be fewer homes on the market, but there is definitely a slowdown.
 With less competition, you may be able to negotiate a great deal.

 **2\.
-Sellers are serious.** When people throw their homes on the market in the fall, it’s usually for a reason.
+Sellers are serious.** When people place their homes on the market in the fall, it’s usually for a reason.
 Maybe they have built a new home or decided to relocate.
 Either way, sellers are serious in the fall.

 {% include pullquote.html %}